kyuyeonrhee/kyrhee/index.md

 ---
 layout: page
 title: Kyuyeon Rhee
-tagline: Kyuyeon Rhee
+tagline: Graduate Student of Management Information Systems
 description: Graduate Student of Management Information Systems
 ---

-I am a graduate student in the department of Management Information Systems, Business School at Seoul National University.
+I am a graduate student in the Department of Management Information Systems, Business School at Seoul National University.

 My research interests lie in social network and data analysis.
 I am especially interested in the role of content, platform, or system design toward user behavior.